RISK MANAGEMENT AND GOVERNANCE

 ACCESS TO INFORMATION AND PROACTIVE DISCLOSURE

-In December 2015, CBC/Radio-Canada received an ‘A’ rating from the Information Commissioner of Canada for its 2013-2014 performance.
-This is the third ‘A’ the Corporation has received in a row from the Commissioner, and reflects the Corporation’s continued commitment to fulfilling its responsibilities under the Access to Information Act.
+The Information Commissioner of Canada also advised that CBC/Radio-Canada achieved an A-grade for its 2014-2015 performance.
+This is the fourth ‘A' the Corporation has received in a row from the Commissioner, and reflects the Corporation's continued commitment to fulfilling its responsibilities under the Access to Information Act.

 CBC/Radio-Canada employees at all levels are expected to adhere to the Code of Conduct and policies governing their behaviour in such areas as respect for democracy, respect for people, integrity, stewardship and excellence.
+As part of ensuring our policies continue to meet the needs of our staff and the wider organization, the Code of Conduct is currently under review by the Commissioner for Values and Ethics.
 Our Code of Conduct and human resources policies can be viewed on our corporate website.

 CBC/Radio-Canada has an extensive code of Journalistic Standards and Practices and editorial control mechanisms to guide employees and to ensure that our programming remains balanced and accurate, particularly in today's social media environment.
 You can view CBC/Radio-Canada's Journalistic Standards and Practices on our corporate website.

-Communications not directly related to our news and current affairs programming were forwarded to the programming departments concerned.
+Communications not directly related to our News and Current Affairs programming were forwarded to the relevant programming departments or to Audience Relations.

 It should be noted that CBC/Radio-Canada considers a physical activity as something that goes beyond normal maintenance, such as removing a wall, replacing equipment or excavating a parking lot.
 For the purposes of this approach, painting walls or maintaining equipment is considered maintenance work.